sdylewski/Stealthchanger/Documentation/Shuttle.md

 Print <a href="https://github.com/DraftShift/StealthChanger/tree/main/STLs/Extras/BeltHelper">BeltHelper</a> to help make this easier!<br>
 See the excellent Draftshift <a href="https://github.com/DraftShift/StealthChanger/blob/main/Manual/Stealthchanger_Assembly_Guide.pdf">assembly guide</a> for installation instructions.

-## Preload
+## Backplate Preload
+(move this to backplate section?)
 Every backplate needs to be adjusted.
 Preload is meant remove all the wiggle when it's fully seated by preloading the pins onto the bushings.
 To set your preload you want to back the FSCS screws till they are just touching the magnest on the shuttle.

-See [Preload Paper Trick](#preload-paper-trick)
+You can use a piece of paper per side to make sure they both have the same pressure.
+Big thank you to `ButtSlark` on Discord for this technique.

 ## Tips and Tricks